Rupak7798/intro-demo/README.md

 # intro-demo
-This is my first repository
+This is my first repository.
+Author - Rupak Chakraborty.